We want to stock your bathrooms with August period care!

 For gender non-conforming menstruators (such as transgender and nonbinary people with uteruses), periods can induce gender dysphoria, which can be an added barrier to obtaining period products.
 According to Schuyler Bailar, “gender dysphoria is the distress or discomfort that arises from an incongruence between someone’s gender assigned at birth and their true gender identity.”
 On top of the existing period stigma, the period experience has traditionally been taught as a women’s only issue, which further stigmatizes menstruation for trans and nonbary folk who menstruate.

 What is August doing to fight period poverty?

 - We are working with schools around North America to increase period product accessibility by stocking their bathrooms with August’s pads, tampons, and liners.

-- August covers the "Tampon Tax" for orders placed from the 27 US states that have it!
+- August covers the "Tampon Tax" when legally allowed for orders placed from the 22 US states that have it!
 Between October and December 2021, we covered $6,608.92 in tampon taxes.

 - For every purchase, August donates products to our Philadelphia-based nonprofit partner: No More Secrets (NMS).
 Lynette and her daughter Nya created the nation’s first ever menstrual hub: The Spot.
 What began as a place to visit for free period care, has blossomed into a community institution and safe space for marginalized menstruators.
 Between October and December 2021, we have donated over 40,346 period products and served over 2,689 menstruators in need!
 In addition, we have donated $2398.50 to support their dream delivery utility vehicle: The Menstrual Mobile.